plohm12/irc/README.md

 irc implements the IRC protocol to facilitate communication between clients via a server over TCP.
 This project contains a server program and a client program which are intended to be used together.
 Future versions may allow communication with other IRC servers or clients.

+# dependencies

+	- This project is compiled with go1.7.
+You can get it [here](https://golang.org/dl/)
+	- The database runs on MySQL 5.7.
+Download it from [here](https://dev.mysql.com/downloads/mysql/)

 # installation

-To build this project, make sure you have the latest version of Go installed, then in a console enter:
+To build this project, make sure you have Go installed, then in a console enter:

-	go install -v all
+	`go install -v all`

 # server